 DORIA Ice Glass Chandelier

-Materials: Brass rods and parts.
-8 crystal glass “ice block” glass cups.
-Metal sockets.
+Materials: Curved brass rods and parts.
+Long brass rod and canopy.
+8 crystal glass “ice block” glass chalices lampshades.
+Metal E27 sockets.

 Rod Length: 53 cm / 20.86”

 Width: ∅ 80 cm / 31.49”

 Glass Cups: 20 x 8 cm / 7.87 x 3.14”

 Electricity: 8 bulbs E27, 8 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.